 Q: What are some recent trends you are seeing in metrology for metalworking?

-SB: The big change for us that we have seen is that we were initially pioneers for CMM probing.
+SB: The big change that we have seen is that we were initially pioneers for CMM probing.
 That is very much of the end of the production process activity, and checking what has already been made.

 Then we have machine tool products—tool setters and parts, which is at the process setting stage.
 That is when you start to cut the metal.
 Next, we have in-process controls which happen during the metal cutting process.
 In this stage, there are probes and the equator gauging system and a lot of different products involved in trying to control this process.
 In many cases, the process is controlled automatically.